Type-dependent irreversible stochastic spin models for genetic regulatory networks at the level of promotion-inhibition circuitry: A type-dependent stochastic spin model for the repressilator

 Figure~\ref{fig:rho} displays the density profiles in the nonequilibrium stationary state of the model.
 From that figure we clearly see that the densities of different types oscillate and are out of phase.
-Notice that the curves are mostly pairwise anticorrelated and that different types alternate in the peaks.
-The oscillations in fig.~\ref{fig:rho} are similar to the oscillations found experimentally as well as in ODE models and stochastic simulations \cite{elowitz,comparative}.
+Note that the curves are mostly pairwise anticorrelated and that different types alternate in the peaks.
+The oscillations in figure~\ref{fig:rho} are similar to the oscillations found experimentally as well as in ODE models and stochastic simulations \cite{elowitz,comparative}.
 When $J \approx 0$, the types become independent or nearly independent and their densities fluctuate at will, so that we do not observe true oscillations.
 We could identify oscillations in our finite system for $J \gtrsim 0.07$.
-There is nothing special about this value, only that we can clearly observe oscillatory behaviour above it.
+There is nothing special about this value, only that we can clearly observe oscillatory behavior above it.
 We found that the amplitudes of the oscillations vary little in the range $0.07 \lesssim J \lesssim 0.42$, but decay for $J \gtrsim 0.42$ and gets smaller as $J$ gets larger past this point.

-We also found that the amplitudes of the oscillations scale like $\sqrt{V}$, signaling that the oscillations are spatially unsynchronised, since otherwise the amplitudes would scale like $V$.
+We found that the amplitudes of the oscillations scale like $\sqrt{V}$, signaling that the oscillations are spatially unsynchronised, since otherwise the amplitudes would scale like $V$.
 As a consequence, it becomes difficult to distinguish cycles or quasi-cycles out of the noise directly from the density profiles, and the analysis of correlation functions becomes preferable.
 This is well known from the study of population dynamics \cite{nisbet,arashiro}.
 We then compute the density-density time correlation functions in the stationary state,

 and their power spectral densities